zvada/technology/docs/software/rpm-development-guide.md

     Packaging-only changes should be tagged with a release number of the format `v<version>-<release>`, e.g. `v3.4.23-2`

 ##### Advanced features for Git and GitHub repos

-!!! note
-    These features require OSG-Build 1.12.2 or later.

 The following features make software development in Git and GitHub more convenient: